William Murphy (bishop of Rockville Centre): Early life

 William Murphy was born in Boston, Massachusetts on May 14, 1940.
 He received his secondary education at Boston Latin School in Boston, then attended Saint John's Seminary in Boston, receiving his Bachelor of Arts degree in 1961.
-He was then sent to Rome to study at the Pontifical Gregorian University.
+He was then sent to Rome to study at the Pontifical Gregorian University, where he received a Doctor of Sacred Theology degree.

 Priesthood

-Service in Rome

 Murphy was ordained a priest of the Archdiocese of Boston at Saint Peter’s Basilica in Vatican City by Bishop Francis Reh on December 16, 1964.
-Murphy would remain in Rome until 1987, studying, teaching and serving in papal agencies.

 Murphy received his Licentiate in Sacred Theology in 1965 from the Gregorian University.
+After his ordination, Murphy returned to Massachusetts, where the archdiocese assigned him as an assistant pastor at parishes in Groveland, Winchester and East Boston.
+During this period, he also taught at Emmanuel College in Boston and Pope St. John XXIII National Seminary in Weston, Massachusetts.

+Service in Rome

-In 1972, he was appointed as a lecturer in theology at the Gregorian and in 1974 received his Doctor of Sacred Theology degree from the University.
-Murphy in 1974 also became an official in the Pontifical Council for Justice and Peace.
+Murphy in 1974 returned to Rome to become an official in the Pontifical Council for Justice and Peace.
 He became a lecturer in theology at University of Saint Thomas Aquinas in Rome in 1976, teaching there for the next four years.
 He was named chaplain of his holiness by the Vatican in 1979.
 In 1980, Murphy was appointed as undersecretary of the Pontifical Council for Justice and Peace.
-He would hold that post until 1987, when returned to Boston after 23 years in Rome.
+He would hold that post until 1987, when he went back to Boston.